 Evidence Basis: The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that adoption of uniform guidelines governing fisheries research conducted on the high seas is promoted and, where appropriate, supports the establishment of mechanisms, including, inter alia, adopting uniform guidelines to facilitate research at the international level, and encouraging such research results be shared with affected States.
 Examples may include survey reports, or high seas guidelines.
-Evaluation (per parameter)

-The stock is fully managed by the USA, and the fishery occurs in the US EEZ.
+The stock is fully managed by the US, and the fishery occurs in the U.S. EEZ.
 Thus, there is no need for shared stock research with other jurisdictions and this clause is not applicable.
-References:

-Numerical Starting score Number of Ef Overall score Scoring: 10 - ( x 3) = NA Confidence Rating: Low (score = 1) Medium (score High (score = 10) □ Non- Conformance: Critical NC Lacking in three or more parameters Score = 1 Major NC Lacking in two parameters Score = 4 Minor NC Lacking in one parameter Score = 7 Full Conformance Fulfills all parameters Score = 10 Critical  Major  Minor 🗆 None 🗆
+Numerical Starting score Number of EPs NOT met Overall score Scoring: 10 - (x 3) = NA Confidence Rating: Low (score = 1) Medium (score = 4 or 7) □ High (score = 10) □ Non- Conformance: Critical NC Lacking in three or more parameters Score = 1 Major NC Lacking in two parameters Score = 4 Minor NC Lacking in one parameter Score = 7 Full Conformance Fulfills all parameters Score = 10 Critical □ Major □ Minor None □ Non-Conformance Number (if applicable):